 All the information is for guidance purposes only – please seek specialist advice if you have a particular issue to resolve.

-The purpose of this guide is to help voluntary organisations to: implement changes in their organisations to comply with the requirements of the legislation; identify which volunteer and paid posts require the post holder to be checked, at what level and for which workforce i.e. children or adults; find additional sources of guidance and help.
-There are regulations and requirements for specific sectors.
-This guidance is for general purpose for charities and voluntary groups.
+A guide for voluntary and community groups working with children or vulnerable adults and to identify which volunteer and paid posts require the post holder to be DBS checked, at what level and for which workforce i.e. children or adults.
+The guide also provides additional sources of guidance and help.

 Information about abuse relating to vulnerable adults, spotting signs of abuse and relevant contact details